varya/varya.github.com/content/projects-portfolio/yara/index.md

 cover: ./images/yara-building.jpg
 description: >
-  Six-month engagement leading the architectural and documentation direction of Yara's Ahua design system: a compound-component composition pattern, Storybook 7 migration, a custom Storybook UI from user research, and a new tier-based token system across web and React Native.
+  Six-month engagement leading the architectural and documentation direction of Yara's Ahua design system: a tier-based token system designers specify against, a compound-component pattern that mirrors how designers compose, and an internal Storybook shaped by user research with the in-house team.
 ---

 <BorderedTable bodyFont>